maas-alliance/maas.guide/mobility-as-a-service-providers/identity.md

 Signing up for a new account sometimes involves filling in a lengthy form.
 This can feel fatiguing, and may lead to abandonment of the sign-up process.

-Since Mobility Services often span multiple providers, we want to make identity management feel effortless across providers.
+Since Mobility Services often span multiple Transportation Service Providers, we want to make identity management feel effortless across providers.
 This implies that Mobility Providers take on the role of **Identity Management**, collecting essential information from end-users in as simple of a way as possible.

 ## Privacy